madhavkosi/designPatterningolang/SystemDesign/question1-10/7distributedkeyvalue.md

 #### 6. Conflict Resolution and Handling Permanent Failures
 - **Vector Clocks**: Tracks value history to reconcile conflicts during reads.
 - **Merkle Trees**: Used as an anti-entropy mechanism to handle permanent failures and ensure data consistency in the background.
-#### System APIs
-Dynamo clients use `put()` and `get()` operations to write and read data:

-- **get(key)**: Retrieves the object associated with the given key, potentially returning conflicting versions and metadata context.
-- **put(key, context, object)**: Writes the object associated with the given key to storage nodes, using context to verify object validity.

-Both objects and keys are treated as byte arrays, with keys hashed using MD5 to generate a 128-bit identifier for storage node allocation.

 ## Design Scope for Key-Value Store